RomDlg/React-Todo-App/README.md

 Also, I execute two shell commands to load my React application and the json-server (*run* & *server* node script).

 There's no Electron build (due to a build issue), so to run the app, we need to be in the electron folder of this project an run the command *npm install --save-dev electron* (Electron is to big to be pushed into this repo) and *npm start* to start the application.

+## Success / Improvements

+### Sucesss
+Learning JavaScript by coding a web application with React using Redux allowed me to **know** how to code in Javascript and how to use Node JS.

+Make this React application allowed me to really step up in React programming.
+I understand the philosophy of React (Components, props, state, hooks...) and know how to make a web application with this technology.

+Also, use Redux in this app solve my problems about understanding Redux.
+I can now use Redux store on a web application written with React.

+This app is currently fully working and usable by everyone.

+### Improvments

+If a had to make another project like that in the future, the first thing i will do is to don't waste my time to style my components before the application is working well.

+Also, i shoud have try to build my Electron application earlier.
+Today i have build issue and the application isn't usable as a normal desktop application.
+Its juste runnable by commands in a shell and from the source code.